 Table of Contents

 Generally, leather recliners are stylish, comfortable and can give a facelift to any room.
-They also come in various designs and colours to suit personal preferences.
+They also come in various designs and colors to suit personal preferences.

 There are two main types of leather to choose from: Natural and Synthetic leather.